iamsjunaid/Todo-list-react/readme.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Math-magicians <a name="about-project"></a>
+# 📖 Todo list <a name="about-project"></a>

-**Todo-react** is an todos app.
-It contains three navigations items.
+**Todo list** is an todos app.
 It can store and retrieve your daily set of tasks from the browser's localstorage.
 It consist of three navigation items.
 <ul>
 <li>Home</li>
 <li>About</li>